-Apple Inc. (AAPL) lost a court ruling against Samsung Electronics Co.
+Apple Inc. (AAPL:US) lost a court ruling against Samsung Electronics Co.
 (005930) in Germany regarding claims the South Korean company’s Galaxy devices infringed patents on the iPhone maker’s touch-screen technology.

 The Mannheim Regional Court ruled that Samsung didn’t violate Apple’s patents on features related to touch-screen technology, Jason Kim, a Seoul-based spokesman for the Suwon, South Korea-based company said in an e-mailed statement today.
 Joachim Bock, a court spokesman, confirmed the ruling.